RathiRohit/crypter/README.md

-> No matter who you are, every day of your life, you're sitting in a database just ready to be looked at.<br/>**- Edward Snowden**
+> No matter who you are, every day of your life, you're sitting in a database just ready to be looked at.<br/>**- Edward Snowden:sunglasses:**

 # crypter
 Simple python program to encrypt:closed_lock_with_key: & decrypt:unlock: confidential and important files inside a folder recursively :)